 Blending & Bottling

 The master blender will decide when a cask is ready to be bottled.
-It could either be bottled as a single cask or it could be vatted with other casks in the warehouse to make a larger batch of single malt whisky – so long as any age statement featured on the bottle is that of the youngest cask used in the vatting.
+It could then be bottled as a single cask or it could be vatted with other casks in the warehouse to make a larger batch.

-Once the blender is satisfied with their cask selection it’s time for the whisky to be bottled.
-There are few distilleries that bottle onsite these days, most transport to centralised bottling plants.
-There are a few exceptions however, Springbank for example, take pride in completing the whole process on site.
+Once the blender is satisfied with their cask selection it’s time to bottle.
+Few distilleries bottle onsite these days with most transporting to centralised bottling plants.
+There are a few exceptions however, Springbank for example, take pride in completing the entire process on site.